-Once all parties have completed the approval and consent form the school Work Experience Coordinator confirms the arrangements with Cornwall Education Business Partnership (EBP).
+Once all parties, including the school, have completed the approval and consent form the school work experience coordinator confirms the arrangements with Cornwall Education Business Partnership (EBP).

-The EBP will arrange with the employer a 'placement suitability visit' to assess the suitability of the work placement for a young person in regard to health, safety and wellbeing.
-This includes checking for public and employer liability insurance, as while on work experience a young person has the status of an 'employee'.
+EBP carry out a 'placement suitability check' with the employer to assess if the work placement is appropriate for a young person, in regard to health, safety and wellbeing.
+This includes checking for public and employer liability insurance as, while on work experience, a young person has the status of an 'employee'.

 The student cannot attend the placement until it is approved by the EBP.
 If a work placement has been "rejected" or has not been visited then it cannot be used under ANY circumstances.
-Parents/carers who put their son or daughter in a work place that has been rejected or not visited will be breaking Employment Law as will the owner of the business.
+Parents/carers who put their son or daughter in a work place that has been rejected or not visited will be breaking Employment Law, as will the owner of the business